JulianGriffin11/SQL_Projects/Project 1 - Job Jury/README.md

 ## Introduction

-This project explores job salary data, using SQL queries to analyze how factors like **location**, **role**, and **senority** influence earnings.
-The aim is to uncover trends, identify disparities, and provide actionable insights into salary dynamics across various job markets.
+This project explores job salary data, using SQL queries to analyze how factors like **location**, **role**, and **skills** influence earnings.
+The aim is to uncover trends, identify disparities, and provide actionable insights into salary dynamics across the data job market.

 ---